 Much of today’s data is stored and processed in the cloud.
 Cloud computing entails many, often vast data centres in heavily protected environments the size of warehouses.
-The data scientist would like to rent these scalable computing resources.
-However, the cloud may not always meet stringent technical, legal and regulatory requirements, especially for data that is personal and subject to privacy laws, or that is commercial-in-confidence.
+Data scientists would like to rent these scalable computing resources.
+However, the cloud may not always meet stringent technical, legal, and regulatory requirements, especially for data that is personal and subject to privacy laws, or that is commercial-in-confidence.

 The resulting research will answer an industry need to enable data sharing without compromising data privacy, with a potentially transformative effect for sectors such as health, financial services, and crime.